6 Ways to Fight Caregiver Sleep Deprivation

 One sure-fire way to help you fall asleep and stay asleep throughout the night is to wear your body out with exercise.

-Caregiving duties often feel exhausting, but they’re not the same as committing to a set period of physical fitness like taking a brisk walk or exercising with resistance bands in the house.
+Caregiving duties often feel exhausting, but they’re not the same as committing to a set period of physical fitness, like taking a brisk walk or using resistance bands at home.

-You can also work more physical activity into your day by taking stairs instead of elevators, doing bodyweight exercises like squats and lunges while you cook, and walking around (instead of sitting) while you’re on the phone.
+You can also work more physical activity into your day by taking the stairs instead of the elevator, doing bodyweight exercises like squats and lunges.
+At the same time, you cook and walk around (instead of sitting) while you’re on the phone.

 Recommended for you: